airbytehq/airbyte/docs/connector-development/config-based/low-code-cdk-overview.md

 Airbyte’s low-code framework enables you to build source connectors for REST APIs by modifying boilerplate YAML files.

 :::warning
 The low-code framework is in [alpha](https://docs.airbyte.com/project-overview/product-release-stages/#alpha), which means it’s still in active development and may include backward-incompatible changes.
-Share feedback and requests directly with us at [feedback@airbyte.io](mailto:feedback@airbyte.io)
+Share feedback and requests with us on our [Slack channel](https://airbytehq.slack.com/join/shared_invite/zt-1bx4v2t4m-vhZaQu1OdJTyk1M1nSxjBA#/shared-invite/email) or email us at [feedback@airbyte.io](mailto:feedback@airbyte.io)
 :::

 ## What connectors can I build using the low-code framework?